Brink-Software/AksWorkshop/labs/lab5-networking/LAB.md

 RUN chmod +x /docker-entrypoint.d/entrypoint.sh
 ```

 We can now build and test our application by running the following commands.
+Make sure to stop the previous command before running the next one.

 ```powershell
 az acr build -t nginxsample:v1 -r $ACR_NAME .